Graphical functions and single-valued multiple polylogarithms: Introduction

 In four dimensional $\phi^4$ theory the period map assigns positive real numbers to 4-regular\footnote{A graph is 4-regular if every vertex has four edges.} internally 6-connected\footnote{ A 4-regular graph is internally 6-connected if the only way to split the graph with four edge cuts is by separating off a vertex.} graphs \cite{SchnetzCensus}.
 The periods determine the contributions of primitive logarithmically divergent graphs to the beta function of the underlying quantum field theory.

-Although periods are originally associated to sub-divergence free four-point [4] graphs, it is convenient to complete the graph by adding an extra vertex (henceforth labeled $\infty$) and gluing this vertex to the four external (half-)edges of the graph.
-As a remnant of conformal symmetry one can consider the completed graph as an equivalence class of four-point graphs (obtained by opening up a vertex) with the same period (see figure 1).
+Although periods are originally associated to sub-divergence free four-point [4] graphs, it is convenient to complete the graph by adding an extra vertex.
+This vertex, henceforth labeled $\infty$, is glued to the four external (half-)edges of the graph (see figure 1).
+As a remnant of conformal symmetry, graphs with the same completion have identical period.
+By choice of $\infty$ one can consider the completed graph as an equivalence class of four-point graphs with the same period.

 2ex